Ferryville Ordinance Chapter 8

 private premises but that the nature of such nuisance is not such as to threaten great and immediate

-danger to the public health, safety, peace, morals or decency, he/she shall serve notice on the
+danger to the public health, safety, peace, morals or decency, he/she shall serve notice on the person

-removed as provided in sub.
+in sub.
 (2).
 This includes all unlicensed vehicles.

 (4) Other methods not excluded.
 Nothing in this chapter shall be construed as prohibiting the

-abatement of public nuisances by the Village of Ferryville or its officials in accordance with the laws
+abatement of public nuisances by the Village of Ferryville or its officials in accordance with the laws of

-of the State of Wisconsin.
+the State of Wisconsin.

 (5) Court order.
 Except when necessary under sub.
 (2), no officer hereunder shall use force to obtain